Emurasoft/emurasoft.github.io/en/dlg/properties/display/index.md

 # Display page

-TheDisplay page allows you to set properties related to display.
+The **Display** page allows you to set properties related to display.

 ## Theme drop-down list box